Matgenix/turbomoleio/docs_rst/developer/testing.rst

 5. Generate the reference files using the `generate_output_files.py` development script:

     python generate_output_files.py --test TESTEXEC TESTNAME --generate_control

+6. Add the test in the `tests_config.yaml` current Turbomole version directory of `~turbomoleio/testfiles/outputs/TM_vX.Y.Z`.
+For example, if this new test is added in turbomoleio 1.3, corresponding to Turbomole v7.5.1, add the test in the file `~turbomoleio/testfiles/outputs/TM_v7.5.1/tests_config.yaml`.

 Turbomole version change
 ------------------------